kamilmazurek/layered-architecture-template/README.md

-# Spring Boot REST layered architecture template
+# Layered architecture with Spring Boot

-This repository contains an implementation of microservice with layered architecture.
+This repository contains an implementation of microservice with layered architecture, written in Java with Spring Boot.

 My main motivation for creating this project is to have an implementation of microservice with layered architecture, which can be used as a template, so I can reduce the overhead of the